 The Cherokee speaks tech, too.
 Jeep’s Selec-Terrain technology lets the driver choose from several driving modes including Auto, Snow, Mud, Sand, and Rock.
 A catalog of performance parts lets owners customize the Cherokee without voiding the factory warranty.

-Brand-new for the latest model year, the Jeep Wrangler is undeniably the most iconic off-roader in the United States.
+The Jeep Wrangler is undeniably the most iconic off-roader in the United States.
 It’s also one of the most capable, one of the most affordable, and one of the most fun.
-It’s built for top-less, door-less motoring in the great outdoors.
+It’s built for top-less, door-less motoring in the great outdoors, a mission which makes it unique on the market.

 Even a stock, base-model Wrangler can hold its own off-road.
 It’s a blank canvas for owners looking to make modifications, but Jeep offers several variants of the Wrangler that are ready to get muddy right out of the factory.
 The Rubicon trim benefits from heavy-duty axles, skid plates that protect vital mechanical components, and a trick system that lets the driver disconnect the front sway bar.

-The name Range Rover has been synonymous with eyebrow-raising off-road prowess since the original model was introduced in England in 1970.
-Like most of its rivals it has become much more upscale in recent years, but it remains a true off-roader at its core.
+The name Range Rover has been synonymous with eyebrow-raising off-road prowess since the original model made its debut in England in 1970.
+It has become much more upscale in recent years, like most of its rivals, but it remains a true off-roader at its core.

-Don’t let its chrome trim and its frequent appearances in rap videos fool you, the G is one of the most rugged vehicles ever built.
+Don’t let its chrome trim and its frequent appearances in rap videos fool you; the G is one of the most rugged vehicles ever built.
 It features full body-on-frame construction, three differential locks, solid axles on both ends, and skid plates.
 The downside is that it’s gotten exponentially more expensive, so driving one off the pavement isn’t for the faint of heart.
+Those willing to risk it will go anywhere they please.

 Like the Toyota Land Cruiser, the Nissan Armada is a body-on-frame behemoth that’s virtually unstoppable when the pavement ends.
 It traces its roots to the Patrol, which is one of the most common SUVs seen in places like the Middle East, Africa, and Australia.
 In short, the Armada is new for the latest model year but its capability is recognized globally.